|Date||Sunday 7 July 2019|

 Collect your race number

-Before participating you must collect your race number from the Wheelchair Marathon race briefing on Saturday 30 June (time & venue TBC).
+Before participating you must collect your race number from the Wheelchair Marathon race briefing on Saturday 6 July in Maui Room, QT Gold Coast, Surfers Paradise.
+There is no race day collection.
 Please complete the emergency contact information on the back of your number once received.

 ASICS Sport & Leisure Expo